 - Expiration date.
 The license's expiration date

 - Type.
-The bundle type, such as Web VU, GUI VU, and so forth.
+The bundle type, such as Web VU or GUI VU.
 For details, see Protocol bundles.
-This column will also indicate Dedicated IPs if they are enabled for your tenant.
+This column also indicates Dedicated IPs if they are enabled for your tenant.

 - Subscription.
 The type of subscription.
 For protocol bundles, typical values are Trial and Paid.
 For Dedicated IP addresses, the subscription types are Freemium (those provided for free with your tenant) and Paid.